vinc86/GitHub-Commands/README.md

 Now you can make a new pull request on you repo, and merge it to the master.

-After this step you have to change to the branch master whit:
+After this step you have to change to the branch master with:

 **git checkout master**.